nautsio/nomad-ok/slides/slides.md

 # Infrastructure as code

 !NOTE Infrastructure as code, or programmable infrastructure, means writing code to manage configurations and automate provisioning of infrastructure in addition to deployments, this means you write code to provision and manage your server, in addition to automating processes.
-!NOTE It differs from infrastructure automation, which just involves replicating steps multiple times and reproducing them on several servers
+It differs from infrastructure automation, which just involves replicating steps multiple times and reproducing them on several servers (Testing, Source Control, Describe desired state, Don't log in)
-!NOTE Don't log in to a new machine and configure it !NOTE Write code to describe the desired state
-!NOTE Manage infrastructure via source control
-!NOTE Apply testing to infrastructure

 !SUB